Tools of the Trade: John S. Ayton State Tree Nursery

 Today the nursery comprises 300 acres of land and is managed by three Forest Service employees throughout the year.

 Growing seedlings requires attention to nature’s schedule.
 Seed is harvested during late summer and the fall.
 Planting occurs during the fall and spring.
 Seedlings are harvested and shipped February through early May.
 During spring and summer, seedlings are watered, fertilized, and weeded.
 It’s a never-ending cycle of renewal that results in healthy, vigorous seedlings being planted across the state.

 Customers can begin checking the Maryland Department of Natural Resources website in mid-October when the nursery begins taking orders for the next spring planting season, and products available can be viewed on the DNR website anytime.

 Richard Garrett is the is Nursery Manager for Maryland’s John S. Ayton State Tree Nursery.
 Historic information written by Francis “Champ” Zumbrun.
-Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, fall 2021.
+Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, summer 2021.